mbasso/spaceSurvival/README.md

 - Local multiplayer, fight against a friend

 Online coop is in development.
-This feature is design with:
+At the moment this feature is design with:
 - [Node.js](https://nodejs.org)
 - [Eureca.io](http://eureca.io/)
 - [Engine.io](https://github.com/socketio/engine.io)